Definition: What is Claisen Condensation?

 Ans.
 Methanoate esters (HCOOR) don’t have an alpha-hydrogen and therefore, cannot form the nucleophilic enolate.

 Q.2.What type of esters can undergo Claisen condensation reactions?

 Ans.
 Only those esters that contain alpha-hydrogen can undergo Claisen Condensation reaction.

 Q.3.
 What is a beta-keto ester?

 Ans.
-A beta-keto ester is a compound which is formed by joining a ketone and an ester with a carbon between them.
+A beta-keto ester is a compound that is formed by joining a ketone and an ester with carbon between them.

 - Definition and mechanism – Name-reaction.com